ioverho/emotion_datasets/README.md

 1. Both CARER and Crowdflower will need to be edited to match the same dataset schema
 2. ~~Check for multilabel instaces in ElectoralTweets~~
 3. Some method for seeing samples from each dataset
+4. Some script for quickly generating a `.bib` file from all the downloaded datasets

 </details>